Last Updated on October 10, 2024 by Maged kamel

 The final value of the determinant of the Vandermonde matrix can be found as (x2-x0)*(x1-x0)*(x2-x1).

-The process to get the inverse of Vandermonde matrix.
+The process to get the inverse of the Vandermonde matrix.

 We want to find out the inverse matrix of Vandermonde, this is done by using co-factors and adjugate.

-We will start to estimate the minors of matrix V. The next images will show the process of estimation for the minors of the first, second, and third rows.
+We will start estimating the minors of matrix V. The next images will show the estimation process for the minors of the first, second, and third rows.

 These are the values of the minors for the second row of the matrix.
-There are the values of the minors for the third row of the matrix.
+The values of the minors are for the third row of the matrix.

 The step-by-step procedure is shown in the next slide image.